MC1224565 – (Updated) Trust DigiCert Global Root G2 certificate authority to avoid Exchange Online email disruption

 Direct effects for Operations**

-If the DigiCert Global Root G2 certificate is not trusted, outbound email clients may refuse to send emails, leading to communication breakdown.
+Failure to trust the updated DigiCert Global Root G2 certificate may lead to outbound email clients refusing to send emails, resulting in significant email flow disruption.

 - references: https://learn.microsoft.com/windows-server/identity/ad-cs/certificate-trust, https://techcommunity.microsoft.com/blog/exchange/trust-digicert-global-root-g2-certificate-authority-to-avoid-exchange-online-ema/4488311